Skip to main content

 The feeling is unmistakable.
 A persistent state of being “on,” a low-level hum of activation that buzzes just beneath the surface of your days and disrupts the quiet of your nights.
 You may recognize it as a sense of being perpetually rushed, a difficulty in truly resting, or a mind that refuses to power down.

 This lived experience, this feeling of being both agitated and exhausted, has a clear and measurable biological correlate.
-It is the signature of a dysregulated system, and at its center is the hormone cortisol.
+It is the signature of a dysregulated stress response system, and at its center is the hormone cortisol.
 Your body is communicating a state of chronic alert, and understanding the language it is speaking is the first step toward recalibrating the entire system.

 Reversing a state of high cortisol is an achievable physiological goal.
 It involves a deliberate and systematic approach to lifestyle that directly addresses the signals you are sending to your adrenal glands.
 Your biology is designed to respond to your environment and your behaviors.